masse/collage-solver/README.md

 ## Getting started

-You need to have [JDK 21](https://openjdk.org/) or higher installed, then run the installDist task:
+Clone this repository, and navigate to the project in a terminal and run

 ```
-./gradlew installDist
+./gradlew build
 ```

-When the build step is complete, you can then run the program using the created scripts ```./build/install/collage-solver/bin/collage-solver``` or ```./build/install/collage-solver/bin/collage-solver.bat``` if you are running Windows.
-To try it out, sample images are included in the ```docs/sample-images``` directory.
+When the build step is complete, you can then verify it's working by creating a sample collage from the included sample images in the ```docs/sample-images``` directory:
-The program offers sensible default values for all options.
-The only required argument is the path to a directory containing the images you want to use for the collage.
-To create a sample collage with a featured image, try running:

 ```
-./build/install/collage-solver/bin/collage-solver docs/sample-images surikat.jpg:8
+./gradlew run --args="docs/sample-images meerkat.jpg:8"
 ```

-This command will create a ```sample-images.png``` file in the current directory, looking something like the image below.
+This should (after a few seconds) create a ```sample-images.png``` image in current directory looking something like the image below.
+The program offers sensible default values for all options.
+The only required argument is the path to a directory containing the images you wish to include in the collage.

-Due to the nature of genetic algorithms, your results will vary, but an image of a surikat should be prominent.
+![Sample image output of collage-solver](docs/test-collage-output.png) Due to the nature of genetic algorithms, your results will vary, but an image of a meerkat should be prominent.

-![Sample image output of collage-solver](docs/test-collage-output.png)

 ## Options

 You can customize many aspects of your collages, such as output size (default: 1920x1080).